-Health visitors, school nurses, staff nurses, community nursery nurses and healthcare support workers work together as part of 0-19 Family Health Services across the Bradford District.
+Health visitors, school nurses, staff nurses, community nursery nurses and healthcare support workers work together as part of the Public Health Nursing Children’s Services across the Bradford District.

 Our health visiting team provides a range of services to support you on your parenting journey, from getting ready to be parents and giving birth, to your child’s toddler years and starting school.

 The team has knowledge and skills in a wide range of areas including feeding and nutrition, parent infant relationships, mental health and child development.
 We can provide a range of support to help you with, for example infant feeding, behaviour or sleep.
 We work with a range of different people like your GP, the midwife or other health and social care professionals.

 Where needed and in agreement with you as parents or carers, we can make a plan of care which may include for example the nursery or child minder, or it may be to provide information for you or to complete a referral to another service.

 Read a more detailed summary of how the Health Visiting service can support you and your family